Mathematical modeling of antigenicity for HIV dynamics

 The variation in time of $T_j(t)$ (${\rm d}T_j / \dd t$) must take into account various phenomena:

 \monitem a natural death and generation modeled by a term like:

+It has also been proposed a logistic term (for instance in \cite{Boer_Perelson}), but it prohibits high levels of T cells.

 \monitem when a virus ($V_j$ or $W_j$) of antigenicity $j$ is detected, the immune system generates lymphocytes of the same antigenicity to fight them.
 This can be modeled by an exponential multiplication whose time constant is roughly proportional to the inverse of the number of viruses $V_j+W_j$.
-This is a ``Lotka-Volterra'' type term that we met only in Pastore and Zubelli (2008) for the cross-antigenic immune action:
+This is a ``Lotka-Volterra'' type term that we met also in \cite{Nowak_Bangham,Pastore_Zubelli,Boer_Perelson} for the cross-antigenic immune action (CTLs or effectors): \moneq \left(\frac{{\rm d}T_j}{{\rm d}t} \right)_{\mathrm{growth}}= +C_j(V_j+W_j) \, T_j \monend The generation of lymphocytes by the immune system is studied in \cite{Wodarz_Hamer}.
+The authors model it as a logistic growth $+C V T (1-T/T_{max})$ (also discussed critically in \cite{Callaway_Perelson}) to represent the ``autocatalytic cell division''.
+But surprisingly the effect of the immune system against virus or infected lymphocytes is neglected.
+They conclude that the ``initial number of the HIV-specific CD4-T cells'' is crucial.
+Yet, it depends on the definition of the initial time.
+At the very first time, it is necessarily small (for 5 liters of blood).
+Such a logistic term (whatever the infection term and whever it models the natural growth or the immune system reactivity) would force the immune system not to have any overshoot of T cells ($T> T_{max}$).
+This is not realistic.

+In their article \cite{Boer_Perelson}, de Boer and Perelson investigate the immune system production of T and infection modeling.
+In this central article, but on macroscopic models, they propose a term like ours and even saturate it (their (13)).
+As they conclude ``one may model disease progression by allowing the virus to evolve immune-escape variants increasing the diversity of the quasi-species [references proposed].
+Since this requires high-dimensional models, this form of disease progression is not considered any further here'' (p.
+208).
+Such a study is the goal of the present article.

+In \cite{Frid_Jabin_Perthame}, the authors model ``antigenicity'' through a real variable.
+At first glance, one may believe that their term $\Sigma(\, (\eta +V)/T)T$ (with our notations), where $\eta$ is the resource, is like our's for infection.
+Although the $\Sigma$ function has the same properties as our $J$ (see later), our term models infection, while their's models the reactivity of the immune system.
+So they even have opposite sign.
+Their term should be compared to our $C_j(V_j+W_j)T_j$ except that they bound the importance of $V$ for production of $T$, so modeling a kind of exhaustion of the immune system very interesting.

-\monitem the virus attack lymphocytes independently of the antigenicity.
+the viruses attack lymphocytes independently of the antigenicity.
 More precisely, there are two regimes:

-\sonitem If $V/T \le 1$ as a virus may attack only one lymphocyte $T_k$ (Dern {\em et al.}, 2001), the ratio of attacked lymphocytes is $V/T$.
-If we introduce a time constant, it gives a term like: